Guzelnas/Guzelnas.github.io/projectOne/README.md

 Hello!
-This is my first web page.
+This is project1 page for ITMD 361
+Guzel Nasybullina